powsybl/powsybl.github.io/docs/micro-services/index.md

         remotely-accessible: true
 ```

-This file is be shared with server storage container.
+This file will be shared with the Storage service container.

-Create `$HOME/storage` directory.
-This directory is also be shared with server storage container and contains MapDB data.
+Create the `$HOME/storage` directory.
+This directory will also be shared with the Storage service container and contains the MapDB data.

 ### Spring config service configuration

-Create `$HOME/config` directory and copy all Spring Boot service configuration files.
+Create the `$HOME/config` directory and copy all the Spring Boot service configuration files.

 ```bash
 mkdir $HOME/config